Former Supreme Court Justice John Paul Stevens dies at 99

 WASHINGTON -- John Paul Stevens, the bow-tied, independent-thinking, Republican-nominated justice who unexpectedly emerged as the Supreme Court's leading liberal, died Tuesday in Fort Lauderdale, Florida, after suffering a stroke Monday.
 He was 99.

-A Chicago native and Cubs fan, Stevens stood for the freedom and dignity of individuals, be they students or immigrants or prisoners, during his nearly 35 years on the court.
+During nearly 35 years on the court, Stevens stood for the freedom and dignity of individuals, be they students or immigrants or prisoners.
 He acted to limit the death penalty, squelch official prayer in schools, establish gay rights, promote racial equality and preserve legal abortion.
 He protected the rights of crime suspects and illegal immigrants facing deportation.

 He influenced fellow justices to give foreign terrorism suspects held for years at the Guantanamo Bay, Cuba, naval base the right to plead for their release in U.S. courts.